Covid 19 Delta outbreak: 98 new cases, Aucklanders flock to cafes and cricket pitches - NZ Herald

 For some that meant getting out last night to enjoy a drink at the bar, while for others it's meant a return to community cricket games today or the chance to grab breakfast at a favourite cafe.

-Yesterday, health officials revealed there were 92 new Covid community cases yesterday, with 80 being in Auckland, two in Waikato, one in Northland, five in the Bay of Plenty, one in Lakes DHB, one in Nelson-Marlborough and two in Taranaki.
+Yesterday, health officials revealed there were 92 new Covid community cases that day, with 80 being in Auckland, two in Waikato, one in Northland, five in the Bay of Plenty, one in Lakes DHB, one in Nelson-Marlborough and two in Taranaki.

 There are now 936 people with Covid in isolation in their homes.